 Up to 504 mg/L identified from limited previous testing on <10% of claim area.

 Tolillar Project Details

-- Regional infrastructure includes local skilled workforce, high-grade roads, rail, airport, trucking infrastructure, electrical power and natural gas.
+- Regional infrastructure includes local skilled workforce, high-grade roads, rail, airport, high-voltage electrical grid, natural gas pipelines and trucking infrastructure

 Salar Tolillar Geology

 - The Tolillar Salar occupies an internally drained (endorheic) basin.The oldest rocks in the area are the Tolillar Formation, which consists mainly of early Ordovician sediments.

 - Outcrops formed by marine sediments occur east from the salar area.
 The stratigraphic sequence continues with younger continental sediments which includes conglomerates, sandstones and mudstones with gravels, sands and clays that occur on the margins of the salar, and evaporite deposits within the salar proper.

 - The floor of the salar consist of two distinct deposit types.
 The northern part consists of an earthier crust weakly cemented with salt.
 To the south, the salt crust varies in thickness from several centimeters, to 20-30 centimeters